ue-sho/toy-tcpip/README.md

 # Toy TCP/IP Stack - C++ Implementation

-A simplified TCP/IP networking stack implementation in C++.
+A simple TCP/IP network stack implementation in C++.

 ## Overview

-This project is a C++ implementation of a toy TCP/IP stack that can capture and process network packets using raw sockets.
+This project implements a TCP/IP stack that can capture and process network packets using raw sockets.
+It includes features such as Ethernet frame transmission/reception, MAC address resolution via ARP, IP packet transmission/reception, and ICMP echo request/reply functionality.

 ## Prerequisites